wesleycamargo/azure-docs.pt-br/articles/service-fabric-mesh/service-fabric-mesh-tutorial-template-deploy-app.md

 ### <a name="sign-in-to-azure"></a>Entrar no Azure

-Fazer logon no Azure e definir a assinatura ativa.
+Entre no Azure e defina a assinatura ativa.

 ```azurecli
 az login